enochtangg/enochtangg.github.io/README.md

-# enochtangg.github.io
+# enoch-website

-This is my personal website I created for fun
+This is my personal website made using the vue.js framework